 Habitat for Humanity or other direct lending nonprofits

-Interest rates must be competitive and must NOT be a “Higher Priced”.
+Interest rates must be competitive and must NOT be “Higher Priced”.
 High Priced means the Annual Percentage Rate (APR) cannot exceed the Average Prime Offer Rate (APOR) by more than 1.5 percentage points.